Gazerb/noughts-and-crosses/README.md

     <li>Firefox - Version 105.01</li>
 </ul>

-All browsers where tested fully and the website behaved as expected on them
+All browsers where tested fully and the application behaved as expected on them

 ## Device & responsiveness testing
-The below devices where tested to see how the website behaved on them and their responsiveness using Google Developer Chrome tools.
+The below devices where tested to see how the application behaved on them and their responsiveness using Google Developer Chrome tools.

 <ul>
     <li>iPhone SE</li>